Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansion for the quantum

 \section{Single Clasp Expansion for the quantum $\mathfrak{sp}(4)$}

 The quantum $\mathfrak{sp}(4)$ webs are generated by a single web in Figure \ref{b2gen} and a complete set of relations is given in Figure \ref{b2rel} \cite{Kuperberg:spiders}.
 Again, an algebraic proof of the existence of the clasp of the weight $(a,b)$ using the annihilation axiom and the idempotent axiom is given in \cite{Kuperberg:spiders}.
 On the other hand, one can use the double clasps expansions in Corollary~\ref{b2n0expcor} and Corollary~\ref{b20nexpcor} to define the clasps of the weight $(n,0)$ and $(0,n)$.
 Unfortunately, we do not have any expansion formula for the clasp of the weight $(a,b)$ where $a\neq 0\neq b$.
+Using these expansions one can find Example~\ref{webexa2}.
 We can define tetravalent vertices to achieve the same end as in Figure~\ref{b2gen2}.
 We will use the these shapes to find a single clasp expansion otherwise there is an ambiguity of a preferred direction by the last relation presented in Figure~\ref{b2rel}.

 First we will find single clasp expansions of clasps of weight $(n,0)$ and $(0,n)$ and then use them to find coefficients of double clasps expansions of clasps of weight $(n,0)$ and $(0,n)$.
 But we are unable to find a single clasp expansion of the clasp of weight $(a,b)$ where $a\neq 0 \neq b$.
 Remark that the cut weight is defined slightly different way.
 A cut path may cut diagonally through a tetravalent vertex, and its weight is defined as $n\lambda_1 + (k + k')\lambda_2$, where $n$ is the number of type ``1'', single strands, that it cuts, $k$ is the number of type ``2'', double strands, that it cuts, and $k'$ is the number of tetravalent vertices that it bisects.